 - Hosting where even a large screen may appear small to some from a distance.

 How to enable questions and answers on players' screens?

-You will be able to turn it on through the game options prior to starting a live game.
+You will be able to turn it on through the game settings prior to starting a live game and in-between questions during the game.
 This option is available for free for all Kahoot! users 🎉

 To activate this game option:

 - Open a kahoot you’d like to host.